rib9985/weather-app/README.md

-# basic-webpack-template
+# Weather App
-A basic webpack template
+A simple weather app using the Weather API